-At the individual installation level, it's rather obvious that commercial solar energy systems have positive impact on the environment—instead of using electricity generated by fossil fuels, your business can utilize clean, renewable energy from a limitless resource (the sun).
+At the individual installation level, it's rather obvious that commercial solar energy systems have positive impact on the environment—instead of using electricity generated by fossil fuels, your business utilizes clean, renewable energy from a limitless resource (the sun).

-But, a recent article in The Atlantic takes a step back and evaluates solar as a whole.
-Does the effort and energy used to manufacture, distribute, and install solar panels across the globe truly have a net positive effect on the environment?
-How does solar measure up?
+But a recent article in The Atlantic takes a step back and evaluates solar as a whole, presenting some intriguing research to address this pressing questions: On the whole, does the effort and energy used to manufacture, distribute, and install solar panels across the globe truly have a net positive effect on the environment?
+The short answer is yes, but the evidence varies widely—and so do the conclusions drawn from existing data.

-The article reports on a study by the University of Groningen and the University of Utrecht.
-It’s a well-balanced body of research that presents the best and worst-case evaluations of the overall environmental impact of solar technology.
+The article reports on a study by the University of Groningen and the University of Utrecht, a well-balanced body of research that presents the best- and worst-case evaluations of the overall environmental impact of solar technology.

 This research—including data spanning 40 years, multiple countries, and various industries—concludes that two possibilities exist: